 In the essay “Steps Toward a Small Theory of the Visible,” author John Berger writes that today’s society has created in us “a spectacle of empty clothes and unworn masks, [and] all that is left to share is the spectacle, the game that nobody plays and everybody can watch” (Berger 160).
-In other words, we have lost our ability to collaborate, to communicate, to see past the image on the screen.
+In other words, we have lost our ability to collaborate, to communicate, to see past the image on the screen [This directly contradicts what you say above.
+I think this is kind of weak.
+I would suggest ditching the quote (which doesn’t make much sense anyway) and instead proposing a solution to the digital divide, e.g. what if we set up a recycling industry for computers and cellphones to go to poorer students?
+Maybe social media could help.
+Something more active.].
 If we continue on this path, we will no doubt fall prey to a digital divide.
 The media industry needs to reach out to its followers, to the people who care about the shows, because otherwise, there will be no interaction and therefore no substance.

 Technology is not only a benefactor—it is also a solution.
 It allows news to be more than just a one-way street.
 With technology, the media is capable of reaching out to its audience.
 And with this interaction, both the media industry and its audience can benefit.